wingersonMJ/Exercise_test_HRm/README.md

 | highest_vas_achieved, mean (SD)  |      | 1         | 3.76 (2.15)    | 0.0, 9.1    |
 | highest_rpe_achieved, mean (SD)  |      | 0         | 15.50 (2.32)   | 8, 19       |

 *How I would write this up:* Among 101 participants who underwent the exercise test, a majority were routed to the easiest test branch (n=78, 77%), and a smaller proportion completed the medium and hard branches (n=18, 18%; n=3, 3%).
-The most commonly reported symptoms during the test were headache, endorsed by 42% (n=42) of participants, followed by diziness (n=22, 22%), fatigue (n=11, 11%), and nausea (n=8, 8%).
-Participant highest achieved heart rate ranged from 120bpm to 202bpm, with a mean+/-standard deviation of 171.3+/-17.6bpm.
-Baseline VAS ranged from 0.0 to 6.4 (mean+/-sd = 1.98+/-1.7) and the highest VAS reached ranged from 0.0 to 9.1 (3.76+/-2.2).
+The most commonly reported symptoms during the test were headache, endorsed by 42% (n=42) of participants, followed by dizziness (n=22, 22%), fatigue (n=11, 11%), and nausea (n=8, 8%). participant's highest achieved heart rate ranged from 120bpm to 202bpm, with a mean+/-standard deviation of 171.3+/-17.6bpm.
+Baseline VAS ranged from 0.0 to 6.4 (mean+/-sd = 1.98+/-1.7), and the highest VAS reached ranged from 0.0 to 9.1 (3.76+/-2.2).
 The highest RPE achieved during the test ranged from 8 to 19 on the Borg's RPE scale (15.5+/-2.3).

 ---